Why Restful Self-Care Is So Important for Neurodivergent People

 It’s well-established that autistic & ADHD people face higher rates of anxiety and depression.

 So it may be necessary to see a mental health professional.
 Preferably one with expertise in neurodivergence.
-Therapists can provide a tailored plan and help you develop personal coping strategies.

-There is no shame in requiring help for your mental health.
-Asking for help is a form of restful self-care.
+There is no shame in requiring assistance for your mental health.

-6. Executive Functioning Challenges
+6. Executive Functioning Differences

 Tasks requiring planning, organisation, and time management can be challenging for neurodivergent folk.